-32.2 Capital commitments
+33.2 Capital commitments

-32.2.1 Colombia
+33.2.1 Colombia

-The VIM 3 Block minimum investment program consists of 200 km of 2D seismic and drilling one exploratory well, with a total estimated investment of US\$ 22,290,800 during the initial three-year exploratory period ending 2 September 2018.
-On 12 September 2018, the Colombian National Hydrocarbons Agency ("ANH") accepted GeoPark's proposal to extend the first exploratory phase for an additional period ending 12 May 2019.
-Additionally, GeoPark requested ANH to terminate the E&P Contract due to environmental restrictions in the block.
+The VIM 3 Block minimum investment program consists of 125 km of 3D seismic, seismic reprocessing and drilling one exploratory well, with a total estimated investment of US\$ 22,290,800 during the exploratory period ending November 12, 2019.
+Since 2018, GeoPark has requested ANH to terminate the E&P Contract due to environmental restrictions in the block.
 These restrictions became apparent once the National Authority of Environmental Licenses (ANLA) issued the environmental license.
 As of the date of these consolidated financial statements, GeoPark's termination request is under review.

-The Llanos 34 Block (45% working interest) has committed to drill an exploratory well, which amounts to US\$ 1,935,000 at GeoPark's working interest, before 19 September 2019.
+The Llanos 87 Block (50% working interest) has committed to reprocess 3D seismic and to drill four exploratory wells, which amount to US\$ 12,290,000 at GeoPark's working interest, before November 24, 2022.